-(1) The course coordinator and/or the Faculty decide(s) which aids will be permitted during an examination.
+(1) The course coordinator / faculty decides which aids will be permitted during an examination.
 Aids that have not been commonly used by the students in the course in question and that cannot be made available to everyone during the examination will not be permitted.

 (2) All aids that students bring with them to the examination will be individually checked by the invigilators.